 Methamphetamine (meth) is a highly addictive central nervous system (CNS) stimulant made from amphetamine and other drugs.
-Commonly referred to as “meth,” it can be prescribed to treat obesity and attention deficit hyperactivity disorder (ADHD).
+Commonly referred to as “meth,” it can be prescribed to treat obesity and ADHD.

 Developed in the early 20th century, methamphetamine was used as a nasal decongestant in cold medications and bronchial inhalers.
-Its stimulant effects resulted in decreased appetite, increased activity, and a general sense of pleasure,
+Its stimulant effects on the brain resulted in decreased appetite, increased activity, and a general sense of pleasure,

-When it was realized that use involved an increased risk for drug abuse and meth addiction, the drug was classified as a Schedule II stimulant, legally available only for small, non-refillable prescription doses.
+Use involves an increased health risk for drug abuse and meth addiction, so it is classified as a Schedule II stimulant, legally available for small, non-refillable prescription doses.

 How Does It Affect the Central Nervous System?

-The National Institute on Drug Abuse says that methamphetamine can be found in urine for anywhere from four days to a week after drug use and in the blood for anywhere from 24 to 48 hours afterwards.
-Methamphetamine can be found in hair for up to 90 days or longer after use.
+The National Institute on Drug Abuse says that after use, methamphetamine traces can be found in urine for a week, in the blood for 48 hours, and in hair for 90 days.

 Is Crystal Meth the Same as Methamphetamine?

-Crystal methamphetamine, aka crystal meth, is an illegally altered version of methamphetamine.
-Over-the-counter drugs are cooked with the drug in methamphetamine labs and the result resembles glass fragments–shiny blue-white rock or clear crystal chunks.
-Also called “glass” or “ice,” it is a popular party drug.
+Crystal methamphetamine, aka crystal meth (street names chalk, crank, ice, speed), is an illegally altered version of methamphetamine.
+Over-the-counter drugs are cooked with the substance in meth labs and the result resembles glass fragments.
+Crystal methamphetamine is usually smoked in a small glass pipe.

 Methamphetamine Use and Side Effects

-According to the National Institute on Drug Abuse, methamphetamine, even in small amounts, results in many of the same health effects as amphetamines or cocaine.
+According to the National Institutes of Health, methamphetamine use results in many of the same health effects as amphetamines or cocaine.

 - Decreased appetite

-- Increased blood pressure, heart rate, and risk of stroke; irregular heartbeat
+- Increased blood pressure, heart rate, and risk of stroke

 - Nervous activity, like picking at the skin or scratching